AT SEAGLASS

 The Link Between Fentanyl Addiction and Mental Health Disorders

 Fentanyl addiction is closely linked to various mental health issues resulting in co-occurring disorders.
-Individuals who struggle with fentanyl abuse often experience heightened symptoms of anxiety, depression, and post-traumatic stress disorder (PTSD).
+Individuals who struggle with fentanyl abuse often experience heightened symptoms of anxiety, depression, and post-traumatic stress disorder (PTSD), affecting both their physical and mental health.
 Conversely, those with existing mental health issues may turn to fentanyl as a form of self-medication, leading to a cycle of worsening mental health and increased substance dependence.
-This bidirectional relationship emphasizes the need for comprehensive treatment that addresses both addiction and mental health conditions simultaneously for effective recovery.
+This bidirectional relationship emphasizes the need for comprehensive treatment that addresses substance use disorders and co-occurring mental health conditions simultaneously for effective recovery.

 When Do You Need Fentanyl Addiction Treatment?

-You need fentanyl addiction treatment if you find it hard to control your use of fentanyl, even when it causes problems in your life.
+You need fentanyl addiction treatment if you find it hard to control your use of fentanyl, or if opioid addiction is affecting your health, relationships, and daily life.
 Signs that treatment is necessary include increasing tolerance, where you need more of the drug to feel its effects, and experiencing withdrawal symptoms when you stop using.
 If you notice that your relationships, work, or daily activities are suffering because of your fentanyl use, it’s important to seek help.
 Other indicators include engaging in risky behaviors to obtain fentanyl or using the drug to cope with emotional pain.
-Getting professional treatment can help you regain control and start the recovery process.
+Early intervention and professional substance abuse treatment can improve recovery outcomes.

 How Long Is Fentanyl Addiction Treatment?

 The length of fentanyl addiction treatment varies based on individual needs and the severity of the addiction.
-Typically, the initial medical detox phase lasts about 7 to 14 days, during which medical professionals help manage withdrawal symptoms.
+Typically, the initial medical detox phase lasts about 7 to 14 days; during fentanyl detox, fentanyl withdrawal symptoms can begin as early as six hours after last use, so it should always be medically supervised to ensure safety.
 After detox, inpatient treatment usually lasts from 30 to 90 days, depending on how severe the addiction is.
 Following inpatient care, outpatient programs can continue for several weeks or months, allowing individuals to receive ongoing support while living at home.
-Each person’s recovery journey is unique, so it’s essential to work with a treatment team to set realistic goals and timelines for lasting recovery.
+Each person’s recovery journey is unique, so it’s essential to work with a treatment team to set realistic goals and timelines, because completing fentanyl rehab supports long term sobriety and helps people build a drug free life.

 Fentanyl Addiction Treatment Options

-Fentanyl addiction treatment options include a variety of approaches tailored to individual needs.
+Fentanyl addiction treatment options include a variety of approaches tailored to individual needs, and each person receives an individualized treatment plan.
 Common methods include:

 • Medication-assisted treatment (MAT) may also be used, combining medications like buprenorphine or methadone with counseling to reduce cravings and improve recovery outcomes.